-Kiowa County High School with cooperation from Pratt Community College (PCC) and other institutions, may offer concurrent college credit in some on-campus classes, as well as online classes.
+Kiowa County High School with cooperation from Pratt Community College (PCC) and other institutions, may offer concurrent college credit.
 Concurrent credit is the same as dual credit.
 To receive concurrent credit, the student must apply to the college, enroll by the appropriate deadlines, pay tuition and fees to the college, and meet the college's eligibility requirements.
-This is an option for high school sophomores with a gifted IEP or that have a GPA of at least 3.333 the semester preceding the semester they wish to take a college course and to juniors and seniors.
+This is an option for high school sophomores with a gifted IEP or that have a GPA of at least 3.333 and to juniors and seniors.